ewonglab/enhancer_turnover/Neural_Network_Prediction/README.md

         ├── CEBPA
         └── Hnf4a
 ```

-For each TF and source speices:

-- we trained 15 models and the best performance one is selected for further prediction.

-- we seperate how genome window into three parts for training, held-out validation and held-out testing.
-  - all data excluded chromosome 1 and 2 for model training(chr3toY_shuf.bed (including chr3toY_pos_shuf.bed and chr3toY_neg_shuf.bed))
-  - chromosome 1 for model validition (chr1_random_1m.bed)
-  - chromosome 2 for model testing (chr2.bed)

 If you want to train your own model, please refer to the oirginal domain adaptive model work, more detailed steps can be found in their [github](https://github.com/seqcode/cross-species-domain-adaptation).